mnotti/italian-vocab/README.md

-Just a little script for my Italian Learning... probably won't be very helpful for anyone reading this!
+Just a little script for my Italian learning... probably won't be very helpful for anyone reading this!

 ## Premise